official-stockfish/Stockfish/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-stockfish/Stockfish?branch=master&svg=true)](https://ci.appveyor.com/project/mcostalba/stockfish/branch/master)

 [Stockfish](https://stockfishchess.org) is a free, powerful UCI chess engine derived from Glaurung 2.1.
+Stockfish is not a complete chess program and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
+Read the documentation for your GUI of choice for information about how to use Stockfish with it.

-It features two evaluation functions, the classical evaluation based on handcrafted terms, and the NNUE evaluation based on efficiently updateable neural networks.
+The Stockfish engine features two evaluation functions for chess, the classical evaluation based on handcrafted terms, and the NNUE evaluation based on efficiently updateable neural networks.
 The classical evaluation runs efficiently on most 64bit CPU architectures, while the NNUE evaluation benefits strongly from the vector intrinsics available on modern CPUs (avx2 or similar).

-Stockfish is not a complete chess program and requires a UCI-compatible GUI (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
-Read the documentation for your GUI of choice for information about how to use Stockfish with it.

 ## Files